italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Functional Requirements
 -----------------------

-**The Status Attestation MUST:**
+**The Status Assertion:**

-- be presented in conjunction with the Digital Credential;
+- SHOULD be presented in conjunction with the Digital Credential;
+- MUST include information that links it to the referenced Digital Credential;
-- be timestamped with the issuance datetime;
+- MUST be timestamped with its issuance datetime, using a timestamp which is at or after the time of Digital Credential issuance which it refers;
-- contain the expiration datetime after which it SHOULD NOT be considered valid anymore and it MUST NOT be greater than the one contained in the Digital Credential which it refers to;
+- MUST contain the expiration datetime after which both the Status Assertion and the Digital Credential it refers MUST NOT be considered valid anymore.
+The expiration datetime MUST be superior to the Status Assertion issuance datetime and it MUST end before the expiration datetime of the Digital Credential;
-- have a validity period not greater than 24 hours;
+- MUST have a validity period not greater than 24 hours;
-- provide the proof about the non-revocation of the Digital Credential which is related to and MUST be validated using the cryptographic signature of the Issuer;
+- MUST provide the proof about the non-revocation of the Digital Credential which is related to and MUST be validated using the cryptographic signature of the Issuer;
-- not reveal any information about the Relying Party, the User's device or the User's data contained in the Digital Credential the attestation is related to;
+- MUST NOT reveal any information about the Relying Party, the User's device or the User's data contained in the Digital Credential the assertion is related to;
-- be non-repudiable even beyond its expiration time and even in the case of cryptographic keys rotation.
+- MUST be non-repudiable even beyond its expiration time and even in the case of cryptographic keys rotation.

 **The Issuer MUST:**